TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ## Next - these are things that need to be done

+* Incorporate [Socket.IO v4.6 features](https://github.com/socketio/socket.io/releases/tag/4.6.0) - particularly connection state recovery.

 * Change fixed text to use `RED._` for l8n.
-See: https://discourse.nodered.org/t/flexdash-alpha-release-a-dashboard-for-node-red/65861/48.
+See: https://discourse.nodered.org/t/flexdash-alpha-release-a-dashboard-for-node-red/65861/48. [ref](https://discourse.nodered.org/t/question-on-internationalisation-can-i-have-1-json-file-for-several-nodes/76300/2)

 * Allow control of browser html cache from Node-RED.
 Add an auto-restore on load option. (?
 Add send updates back to Node-RED option - control msg ?)
-* Allow control of showMsg from Node-RED.

 * Improvements to `uib-cache` node
   * CHANGE CONTEXT VAR HANDLING TO DEAL WITH ASYNC